-The ever-revolving doors of the Netflix library offers plenty of great movies to choose from and it caters to all different kinds of movie fans.
+The ever-revolving doors of the Netflix library offers plenty of great movies to choose from and caters to all different kinds of movie fans.
 That includes those seeking faith, hope, and spirituality.
-Here is a selection of Christian movies on Netflix covering historical Christianity (The Gospel of Luke), testimonies of how people have turned to God in their times of need (God bless the Broken Road), along with how others have found faith in even their darkest of moments (God’s Not Dead: A Light in Darkness).
-Buckle up for battles against armies, against giants, and against your deepest doubts.
+Here is a selection of Christian movies on Netflix covering a number of different genres and themes.

 Best Christian movies on Netflix: